 - CONTESTS: winners in your state for Youth Poetry, Smokey Bear & Woodsy Owl Posters, Essay, Bird Posters, Sculpture, etc., are sent to appropriate SCR Youth Chairmen, listed on the SCR Website.

 Do NOT send to SCR Awards Chairman.
 The SCR Youth Chairmen will send appropriate entries to the national level.

 - CONTINUING PROJECTS: Entries may be continuing projects, but must document and show significant work in the current awards year.

-- AWARDS: Monetary awards are offered only for designated awards.
+10. AWARDS: Monetary awards are offered only for designated awards.
 Only first place winners scoring 90 or above are eligible to receive cash awards.
 SPONSORS are listed with the Contest.

-11. CATEGORIES: Clubs and states are in categories according to the number of dues-paying members.
+11. CATEGORIES: Clubs and states are in categories according to the number of dues paying members.
 They are as follows:

 3. Club 30-44